 - Fall is a great time to enjoy the trails and changing foliage around Marshy Point.
 Dress warm or in layers, as shaded trails can be cooler.

 It is a good idea to bring water or another healthy drink along for the hike, in case anyone gets thirsty.
-Please keep any trash and empty bottles with you—to dispose of and/or recycle at home, or using the designated containers inside or near the Nature Center.
+Please keep any trash and empty bottles with you—please dispose of and/or recycle at home or using the designated containers at the Nature Center.

 After Your Visit